Miyamoto-Konatsu/PTA--A/README.md

-this is a test repository（改）
+this is a test repository